devsgnr/breadroll/docs/docs/reference/Dataframe/cols.md

 #### `Dataframe.cols`
 This function returns specific columns of the dataframe strictly using interger based indexing similar to panda's `iloc`, this function takes an object with either the start or the end index and return the dataframe with the specified columns

 Parameter

-- `Cols.start?: number` - if provided, specifies the begin, or else default to the first column in the dataframe
+- `Indexer.start?: number` - if provided, specifies the begin, or else default to the first column in the dataframe
-- `Cols.end?: number` - if provided, specifies the end, or else default to the last column in the dataframe
+- `Indexer.end?: number` - if provided, specifies the end, or else default to the last column in the dataframe

 ```typescript
 const count: Dataframe = df.cols({ start: 0, end: 4 });